yokolet/new-note/algo/dynamic_programming/2022-09-10-number-of-ways-to-select-buildings.md

 - Prefix Sum
 date: 2022-09-10 20:52 +0900
 ---
-## Introduction
-If the problem asks "number of ways," it might be a dynamic programming.
-Some state is there, and the next state depends on the previous state.
-In this problem, we'll count "101" or "010" sub sequence.
-When the character is '1', previous states should be '', '10', or '0'.
-Those are counted and lead to the answer.

 ## Problem Description
 > You are given a 0-indexed binary string `s` which represents the types of buildings along a street where: